Your Annual Pledge

 We hope you will seriously and joyfully consider what UCWC means to you and your family as you make your financial commitment.
 We must grow and sustain our support as shared stewards of our mission and our community of faith.

-The generous pledges of members and friends and, to a lesser degree, the success of other fundraisers, determine the amount of financial resources available to our congregation and form the basis of what we can do as a congregation for UCWC and for the wider community.
+The generous pledges of members and friends, especially while our fundraisers, rentals and plate donations are uncertain, determine the financial resources available to our congregation and form the basis of what we can do as a congregation for UCWC and for the wider community.

 Making a pledge and following up with regular contributions is the primary way that members and friends give financial support to UCWC.
 The spring Stewardship Drive is when pledges are solicited from members and friends, but pledges may be made any time during the year.